TheTNB/panel/README_EN.md

 ## Disclaimer

-It is strictly prohibited to use the HaoZi Linux Panel to engage in any illegal activities.
+It is strictly prohibited to use the Rat Panel to engage in any illegal activities.
 Please do not request any form of technical support from us for illegal sites.
 If illegal content is discovered during the technical support process, we will immediately stop technical support and retain relevant evidence.